Kwande

 Prior to the 1976 reform, the local government system in the country was less autonomous with the colonial era Native Authorities serving as an avenue of policy implementation directed from Lagos.
 Towards independence, a system of elected councils was created but after independence the power of the system was minimal.

 Climate

-Kwande is a Local government in benue state with a tropical Savannah climate.
+Kwande is a Local government in Benue State with a tropical Savannah climate.

-The postal code of the area i7s 982002.
+The postal code of the area is 982002.